Healthy Homes Assessment Fairfield

 Draught Stopping Fairfield

-If you are able to feel external air entering or the sound of a clear draught emanating from a gap or hole or crack, then it’s probably a gap or hole that needs sealing in any way.
-Large cracks and gaps should be permanently stopped.
-The gaps that exceed 3mm that allow air to enter or exit of your house need sealing.
-In the case of an open fireplace isn’t in use it may cause draughts and should be shut off.
-Landlords and property managers are accountable for ensuring that these draughts are stopped in the maximum extent imaginable.
+If you can feel external air flowing in or a clear draught from a gap or hole, then it is likely to be a gap or an opening that needs sealing in some way.
+Large gaps and cracks should be permanently stopped.
+Cracks that are greater than 3mm and allow air in or out within the home require sealing.
+For example, if the open fireplace is not in use, it may cause draughts and should be shut from.
+Property managers and landlords are accountable for making sure that these draughts are stopped whenever imaginable.

-There is no need to block off holes or gaps that are part of the construction.
-For instance, small gaps around doors and windows may be required to allow movement of the structure as the house is heated and cools so that they can still be shut and opened, rather than being stuck.
-We will examine every window and door as part of our Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for movement of the building when the home is heated and cools to allow them to be shut and opened, rather than securing.
+We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections